 Again, let me stress the word “gentle.”
 Unripe berries hold onto the stem, ripe ones fall off easily.
 And you don’t want to eat unripe berries.

 What to do with all these berries?
 Admire them, to start.
 Poured into a large, flat Tupperware, they look like $10,000 worth of caviar: Shiny, tiny black orbs.
 So pretty!
 Dip your face close, and you will get the unmistakable aroma of winegrapes.

 It was at this moment I realized just how good these could be in the hands of a competent winemaker — only you’ll never find one working with elderberries in California, as this place heaps so much scorn on “fruit” wines that I can barely mention them in public.
 Tyranny of the Grape, I call it.

 I make elderberry wine every couple years.
-To do it right you need real berries, and a lot of them.
+To do it right you need a lot of berries.
 I reckon at least 3 pounds per gallon, and 5 pounds per gallon is better.

 I also make elderberry liqueur with whole berries in vodka with lemon zest.
 It’s damn good with just a little bit of added sugar.

 The British also make a curious condiment with elderberries called Pontack.
 It’s a little like a vinegary mashup between elderberry syrup and Worcestershire.
 It’s really good with venison and duck.

 May favorite ways to preserve the harvest from elderberry season are the aforementioned syrup, wine, liqueur, and pontack.
 But after harvesting elderberries you can dehydrate them for another day.
 Set your dehydrator to 135°F for, well, a while.
 It takes up to 14 hours to get them leathery.